Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Babiogórski National Park has prepared a wide range of educational activities addressed to children, school youth, students and adults, as well as people with disabilities.
 The proposed classes are conducted stationary and in the field.

-The stationary classes are conducted at the Permanent Exhibition in the building of the National Park Directorate, as well as in schools, holiday homes and cultural centers.
+Classroom activities are conducted at the Permanent Exhibition in the building of the National Park Directorate, as well as in schools, holiday homes and cultural centers.

 Field activities are carried out on educational and Babia Góra trails.
 Their course and duration depends on the participants who get to know the flora and fauna of the surrounding area, types of nature protection and learn about the cultural heritage of the region.